 While NAPS is a highly aspirational programme, it is also important to take cognisance of the ground realities that prevent it from meeting its targets.
-Since its inception (in 2016) till March 31, 2018, only 2.9 lakh apprentices had been trained against a cumulative target of 20 lakh that was set for this period (Basu, Kumar, & Shekhar, 2019).
-With just 15% of the target being met, the overall target of training 50 lakh apprentices by 2020 seems unlikely.
-In addition, a close analysis of the data on the NAPS portal of Ministry of Skill Development and Entrepreneurship reveals that out of 64,390 establishments4 registered, only 10,8195 (16.8%) have one or more apprentices undergoing training with them.
-The low participation can be because many establishments have cyclical and seasonal demands; and therefore the need for apprentices is high only when order books are filled.
+Since its inception (in 2016) till March 31, 2018, only 2.9 lakh apprentices had been trained against a cumulative target of 20 lakhs that was set for this period (Basu, Kumar, & Shekhar, 2019).
+With just 15% of the target being met, it doesn't seem like it would be able to meet the overall ambitious target of training 50 lakh apprentices by 2020.
+In addition, a close analysis of the data on the NAPS portal of Ministry of Skill Development and Entrepreneurship reveals that out of registered, only 10,8195 64,390 establishments4 apprentices are undergoing training.
+The low participation can be because many establishments have cyclic and seasonal demands; and therefore the need for apprentices is high when order books are filled.
 Demand is low during an economic downturn when overall production of goods and services is low.
-This results in companies being unwilling to support two vear-lona apprenticeship programmes. probable reason could be that under the scheme, only 25% of the prescribed stipend payable to an apprentice is reimbursed by the government, creating a financial burden for companies, which they are not willing to bear, given the low value-add of the apprentices during lean periods.
+This results in companies being unwilling to support two year-long apprenticeship programmes.
+Another probable reason could be that under the scheme, only 25% of the prescribed stipend payable to an apprentice is reimbursed by the government, which means the rest has to be paid by the company itself.
+This creates a financial burden for the companies which they are not willing to bear, given the low value-add of the apprentices during lean periods.